Milton, California

 Milton is an unincorporated community in Calaveras County, California.
 It lies at an elevation of 394 feet (120 m) and is located at 38°01′55″N 120°51′08″W. The community is in ZIP code 95684 and area code 209.

-Completion of the Southern Pacific Railroad in 1871 marked the birth of the town of Milton.
-Named after Milton Latham, one of the railroad construction engineers, this town was the first in Calaveras County to have a railroad.
-Freight and passengers continued their journeys to other parts of Calaveras County by wagon and stagecoach.
-The town was also the terminus of the Stockton and Copperopolis Railroad.
+Milton was established in 1871 when the Stockton and Copperopolis Railroad, later a Southern Pacific Railroad branch, was completed.
+The town was named for railroad engineer Milton Latham.
+As the terminus of the railroad, Milton was a staging point for travelers completing their journeys by wagon or stagecoach.

 The town today is registered as California Historical Landmark #262.

 A post office was established in 1871 and closed in 1942.